myty/AndcultureCode.JavaScript.Website/src/pages/case-studies/pulse.md

   - ux design
   - web design
   - strategy
+seo:
   metaTitle: PinnacleHealth Pulse case study | andculture
   metaDescription: A case study for andculture and PinnacleHealth's nurse scheduling platform
-socialDescription: An effective hospital needs the right number of nurses at the right time. andculture and PinnacleHealth (UPMC) developed a solution that's just what the doctor ordered.
+  socialShareCopy: An effective hospital needs the right number of nurses at the right time. andculture and PinnacleHealth (UPMC) developed a solution that's just what the doctor ordered.
-socialImg: /img/pulse_book_Pen.png
 ---